MicrosoftDocs/Devices-docs/surface-hub/install-wallpaper-surface-hub.md

 ---

-# Install wallpaper for Microsoft Teams Rooms-Windows on Surface Hub
+# Install wallpaper for Surface Hub on Windows 11 IoT Enterprise